top of page

 • Strategy, where the company wants to expand and grow, then they want to downsize.

-• Or Rebranding, where the company thinks their messaging and customer service functions are on target, sme in the company think products and services have evolved off brand
+• Rebranding, where the company thinks their messaging and customer service functions are on target, sme in the company think products and services have evolved off brand

 • Recruitment or Capacity problems — keeps the business from growing when sales come in